 Text.
 Manuscripts must be in English and spelling must be correct and consistent.
 Use Webster's New International Dictionary for reference.
 For clarity, use active voice whenever possible.
 For example, the following sentences in active voice are preferable to those in passive voice.

 Active voice:

-"Lizards were extremely common on the site." and "The three snakes examined were female."
+"Lizards were extremely common on the site." and "I examined three female snakes."

 Passive voice: